Seoul and Beginning as an Artist

 One of her biggest influences is Korean-American artist Nam June Paik who worked with a variety of media and is considered to be the founder of video art.
 His pieces “Japanese Invasion of Korea 1592” and “The Turtle Ship” empowered her to approach Korean issues in an artistic fashion.
 She counts fellow feminist Japanese contemporary artist, Yayoi Kusama as well as film directors Wes Anderson and Ellen Kuras as notable influences too.

 She believes that artistic inspiration can be found anywhere, even finding that the most achingly quotidian of moments have potential for greatness, that a bright spot can always be found.
-She loves using spheres and reflections in Infinite Spheres One and Two as they symbolize equality from whichever angle they are viewed.
+She loves using spheres and reflections (see Infinite Spheres One and Two) as they symbolize equality from whichever angle they are viewed.
 Both these images along with photos of her hometown Suncheon Bay (Infinite Spheres Three and Four) are used to express both discrimination as a representation of her roots.
-She wants everyone to exist in an equal sphere without blame, whether differences in shape and/or size are real or imagined.
+She wants everyone to exist in an equal sphere without blame, despite differences in shape and/or size, real or imagined.